 The Ardèche department in southeast France is well known for its mountainous scenery and dramatic gorges.
 Every summer, tourists flock here to kayak down its rivers and hike up its mountains.
 This is also the home of the major annual road cycling event, L'Ardéchoise.
 The Ardèche department (number 07) lies within the

-Auvergne-Rhône-Alpes region and borders the departments of Drome, Haute-Loire, Loire, Vaucluse, Gard, Lozère and Isère.
-The dramatic landscape embraces the deep ravines and valleys of the Ardèche River and the heights of Mont Mézenc and the Massif Central, which lies to the west.
+Auvergne-Rhône-Alpes region and borders the departments of Drôme, Haute-Loire, Loire, Vaucluse, Gard, Lozère and Isère.
+The dramatic landscape embraces the deep ravines and valleys of the Ardèche River, as well as the heights of Mont Mézenc and the Massif Central, which lies to the west.
 Privas is the capital of the Ardèche and the smallest administrative capital of any department in France.
-It is not the largest town in the Ardèche; however, it is the fifth-largest, with Annonay being the largest in terms of population.
+It is not the largest town in the Ardèche; however, it is the fifth-largest, with Annonay being the largest.

 There are many beautiful villages to explore, each full of character and rich in history.
-One of these is the charming village of Alba-la-Romaine, which boasts an impressive castle and an old town featuring many buildings that date back to the 16th and 17th centuries.
+One of these is the charming village of Alba-la-Romaine, which boasts an impressive castle and an old town with many buildings dating back to the 16th and 17th centuries.

 The main visitor attractions in the Ardèche, however, are related to its picturesque and dramatic landscape.
 They include the Gorges de l'Ardeche and the Regional Natural Park of the Monts d'Ardèche.

-cafés and restaurants are buzzing with people soaking up the sun and the atmosphere of this lively resort as they take a break from their outdoor pursuits.
+The town of Vallon-Pont-d'Arc is a favourite with tourists.
+During the high season, it's many cafés and restaurants buzzing with people soaking up the sun and the lively atmosphere as they take a break from their outdoor pursuits.

 Culinary Delights of Ardèche